 The page will redirect to the table displaying all job listings; the updates corresponding to the position will be displayed in this table.
 4.1.4 Deleting an Existing Position

-When applications are no longer being accepted, the position, and all applications associated with it, must be deleted for privacy reasons after one year’s time.
-For more information on Waterloo policies, follow (Ctrl + click) one of the links below.
+When a job cycle is completed, and any relevant statistics about the job have been collected for the School, the position, and all applications associated with it should be deleted.
+It must be deleted for privacy reasons after one year’s time after the job listing has been closed.
+For more information on Waterloo records retention policies, follow (Ctrl + click) one of the links below.

 Records Management: http://uwaterloo.ca/records-management/records-classification-and-retention-schedule/human-resources